TL;DR: Orthodox Easter in Georgia: 2026 dates, red eggs, Litonioba, Easter foods, cemetery visits, and respectful visitor etiquette.

 Georgia does not do Easter the way you think it does.
 There are no chocolate bunnies, no pastel decorations, no egg hunts on the lawn.
 What Georgia has instead is something older and stranger: families huddled around a pot of boiling madder root, midnight processions lit only by candles passed hand to hand, and entire villages sitting down to lunch among the headstones of their ancestors.

 Orthodox Easter (Aghdgoma) is the most significant religious event in the Georgian calendar, but it plays out mostly behind closed doors.
 For visitors, that can make it feel invisible.
-This guide is designed to pull back the curtain so you can appreciate what is happening around you and, if you choose, participate.
+The notes below explain what is happening around you and how to join respectfully if you are invited.

 2026 Calendar: Four Days Off, One Long Weekend